 There's a simple explanation for this: when house building was originally started in any region, local clay would be used to manufacture the bricks.
 Plus, transport links around the country weren't what they are today, so clay bricks wouldn't just be moved across the country to scratch an aesthetic itch.

-The older brick buildings you see around you are probably a pretty good reflection of the geological landscape of the British Isles - and the impact of the clay on the colour of the brick would have been greater back in the 18th and 19th century, when manufacturing taechniques weren't nearly as developed.
+The older brick buildings you see around you will be a pretty good reflection of the geological landscape of the British Isles - and the impact of the clay on the colour of the brick would have been greater back in the 18th and 19th century, when manufacturing taechniques weren't nearly as developed.

 Over time, changes in brick manufacturing and quarrying would lead to a greater variation in the number of colours available.
 Plus, the brick tax in Britain was abolished in 1850, removing a major barrier to industrial expansion.
 The brick industry now had greater resources to improve mixing and implement better firing techniques.